AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * ketū - to write
 	* ketieþo - book
 * kfatū - to reconcile
-* klazū - to quicken
+* klazū - to accelerate
+	* klazier - acceleration
+	* klazieþ - speed
 * kokricū - to pinch
 * koperū - to conduct
 * krenū - to adopt (a habit / something)